muntasir-hossain314159/Task-Management-System/README.md

 # Task-Management-System
-This respository contains the source code for our Java application.
+This repository contains the source code for our Java application.
 It has all the files neccesary for the application to be designed and run.

 ## Team Members: